Guillo Pérez 3

 Art in Embassies Program

-Maestro Guillo Pérez, grandfather of the artist, is a recognized figure in the U.S. State Department's Art in Embassies program — one of the Dominican Republic's most respected painters and a foundation of the three-generation lineage.
+Maestro Guillo Pérez, grandfather of the artist, is a recognized figure in the U.S. State Department's Art in Embassies program.
+One of the Dominican Republic's most respected painters and a foundation of the three-generation lineage.

 Creative Loafing Tampa Bay

 The Cage Brewing Octopus mural, painted by Guillo Pérez 3 in collaboration with Blake Emory, was featured by Creative Loafing Tampa Bay as one of the city's must-see works of public art.
+In 2022 he was commissioned by The Straz Center for a mural connected to their production of The Little Match Girl.

 ThreeBestRated.com 2026